evmts/tevm-monorepo/vm/api/docs/modules.md

 ___

-### TevmClient
+### Tevm

-Ƭ **TevmClient**: `Object`
+Ƭ **Tevm**: `Object`

-The specification for a Tevm client
+The specification for the Tevm api
-It has a request method and quality of life methods for each type of request
+It has a request method for JSON-RPC requests and more ergonomic handler methods for each type of request

 #### Type declaration